 If glossy leaves aren't your thing or you are looking for a foliage contrast, African fern pine is a little different from its leafier hedge friends.
 It has long narrow leaves and is a cunning choice for those who a little erratic with pruning, as it looks just as good with a bit of shaggy growth as it does when hard pruned.
 Full sun, part sun and tolerant of dry conditions and suitable for clay, loam or sandy soils, it is an adaptable option.

-Happy in a range of garden situation, including clay soil, and ranging in height from 1-2m up to 4m+ why Escallonias are not used more bewilders me.
+Happy in a range of garden situations, including clay soils, and ranging in height from 1-2m up to 4m+ why Escallonias are not used more for hedging bewilders me.
 Thick glossy foliage, coastal and salt tolerant and tolerant of dry conditions.
 Add in a smattering of pretty little flowers in white, pink or red from spring through summer depending on the cultivar.
 What's not to like?

 Pittosporum (Stephens Island)

 As a landscape designer I've done numerous garden consultations and I've lost count of the number of scraggly pittosporum hedges I've seen.
 A shame really as it gives this lovely native plant family a bad rep, when really they are just better suited to being grown as fulsome shrubs.
 However Pittosporum' Stephens Island' is an exception and has some great attributes for those looking for a New Zealand native hedge.
 It's a compact, hardy, evergreen shrub with attractive deep, dark-green foliage and a moderate growth habit.
 Clipped it makes a great dense hedge and being from Stephen's Island in the middle of the Cook Strait it's good for coastal conditions.

 Prunus lusitanica (Portuguese laurel).